-Whenever unforeseen or changed conditions, circumstances or events occur on a construction project, there is an inherent effect on the construction moving forward and consequently, the duration and cost to complete the work.
-Having tangible field experience, Envista's experts understand the principles and processes that govern a construction project, and appreciate the challenges and risks that can impact and prevent the efficient and effective progression of work.
+Whenever unforeseen or changed conditions, circumstances, or events occur on a construction project, there is an inherent effect on the construction moving forward and consequently, the duration and cost to complete the work.
+With their tangible field experience, Envista's experts understand the principles and processes that govern a construction project and appreciate the challenges and risks that can impact and prevent the efficient and effective progression of work.

 Our experienced construction claims team facilitates the process by establishing cause and effect relationships and the allocation of responsibility supported by demonstrated entitlement.

 Construction claims or construction disputes occur when one party believes damage has been done by another party and demands its contractual rights by seeking entitlement to an extension of contract time or compensation.